IBM/count-mvs/README.md

 * `-i` or `--insecure` - This command line switch is used to skip certificate verification for API calls made to the QRadar API by the script.
 By default all API calls use certificate verification, but this can be skipped by providing this flag if the certificates on your QRadar system have expired or are broken.
+* `-w` or `--skip-workstation-check` - This can be used to skip the check for windows workstations.
+Windows workstations do not count as MVS and by default will be removed from the MVS count however the process for determining this is time consuming.
+If you wish to skip this check use this command line switch. **Note**: You will have to remove any windows workstations manually from the MVS count result
 * `-o <filename>` - This command line switch is used to override the default csv file name used to output the results from the script.
 By default this is mvsCount.csv however this can be overridden with this switch to a filename of the user's choice